MarufZak/study-logs/nodejs-design-patterns/chapter6/README.md

     });
   ```

-  Fun fact: in the `options`, consumer can pass an option of highWaterMark to limit the size of buffer, but stream can ignore it.
+  Fun fact: in the `options`, consumer can pass an option of highWaterMark to limit the size of buffer, but stream implementation can ignore it (though internal stream behavior such as buffer filling respects it).
 Default highWaterMark is 16KB.
 We can check if buffer is full when `push` method of stream returns `false`.

 We can specify the construction of our custom readable stream by passing a `read` method as an option.
 The behavior is the same as in our previous approach.